LetsWrappIt/DocMkr/getstarted.md

 For information on DocMkr releases, see the [changelog](changelog.md).

+## Unzipping
+The DocMkr zip file is encrypted using a password.
+For unzipping, this password is required.
+The password is the same as the zip file name, excluding the archive extension.
+Example:
+    Zip file: docmkr-win64-0.9.2.0.zip
+    Password: docmkr-win64-0.9.2.0

 ## Run DocMkr

 For convenience, consider adding the directory location of the DocMkr executable to your system path for ease of use.
 That way you can type `docmkr` from any directory on your system.